nytimes/library/custom/README.md

 placing a value for the same key in `custom/strings.yaml`, with a custom string, Javascript function, or image path.

+## Image Modal
+Images can opened/expanded in a modal/dialog.
+On hover of an image, the cursor will turn into the pointer style, and an expand button will show.
+Once clicked, the image will center in the page, and a minimize icon will show.
+Styles for the modal can be found in
+`/styles/partials/core/_furniture.scss` as well as one line in `/styles/partials/core/_base.scss` that adds a pointer cursor on hover of images.
+The image modal is added server side, code for which can be found [here](../server/formatter.js#L168). `img` elements are wrapped in an overlay that allows for an expand button to show on hover during, code for which can be found [here](../server/formatter.js#L104).
+All components of the image modal that are used on the server can be found in the `/server/ssrComponents/` directory.
+Finally, the javascript that enables the image modal is in `/layouts/partials/footer.ejs`.

 ## Middleware
 Middleware can be added to the beginning or end of the request cycle by placing files into `custom/middleware`.
 These files can export `preload` and `postload`